A character is offered an uncomfortable, non-negotiable choice that boils down to two options:

 - A common accusation of Bruce Wayne's Batman by Dick Grayson of Batman & Robin: "It's your way or the highway!"

-- Switch says this to Neo in The Matrix.
+- The Matrix: Switch says this to Neo.
 There is then a cutaway to the empty, rain soaked road outside the car.
+Subverted when Neo chooses the highway, and Trinity has to persuade him to stay.

 - In The Pacifier, Vin Diesel's line was "We do things my way.
 No highway option".